Beyond Survival (anthology)

-Beyond Survival: Strategies and Stories from the Transformative Justice Movement is a 2020 anthology co-edited by Ejeris Dixon and Leah Lakshmi Piepzna-Samarasinha.
+Beyond Survival: Strategies and Stories from the Transformative Justice Movement is a 2020 anthology co-edited by Ejeris Dixon and Leah Lakshmi Piepzna-Samarasinha and published by AK Press.
+The book is an anthology of essays, interviews, and toolkits on transformative justice, a community-based alternative to policing and incarceration.

 In 2021, Beyond Survival was a finalist for the Lambda Literary Award for Anthology.